acme-networks/acme-public-docs/faq/faq_en.md

 ### 6.11 How to File a Complaint About AcmeVPN's Privacy Practices?
 If you have complaints about our privacy practices, you can take the following steps:
 - **Contact us first**: Contact us through the help center on the AcmeVPN website or app.
-We will typically investigate and respond within 30 days (specific timeframes may vary depending on legal requirements in your region—see Article 8.9 of the Privacy Policy).
+We shall typically investigate and respond within 30 days (specific timeframes may vary depending on legal requirements in your region—see Article 8.9 of the Privacy Policy).
 - **Regulatory authority complaints**:
   - **EU residents**: May file complaints with the data protection authority in your country;
   - **California residents**: May file complaints with the California Attorney General's Office;